Diwij/ros-tutorials/DailyLog.md

         publisher would send random marks b/w 75 and 99 to the subscriber with the rest of the data constant.

     5. The data was sent every 5 secs i.e. the rate was set at 0.2 Hz.

+### Feb 16, 2021
+    1. Started Service-Parameter (Client-Server).
+    2.  service list on turtlesim
+    3.  spawning turtle on turtlesim using request.